-- West Mediterranean Terms: In the Western Mediterranean (Italy, France, Spain) usually the charter rate doesn’t include other than the yacht charter fee and the crew.
-All the extra costs, such as fuel for the engine and dinghy, food, moorings, local taxes, entrance to National parks, additional services etc. are not included.
+- West Mediterranean Terms: In the Western Mediterranean (mainly Italy, France, Spain, Greece) the charter rate usually includes only the yacht charter fee and the crew.
+All the extra costs, such as fuel for the engine, generators and dinghy, food, moorings, local taxes, entrance to National parks, additional services etc. are not included.

-One month before charter begin the client will pay, together with the second part of the charter fee, a so called “Advanced Provisioning Allowance” (“APA”), that usually varies from 25 – 35 % that will cover the first expenses on board.
+One month before the charter the client will pay a so called “Advanced Provisioning Allowance” (“APA”), that varies from 20 to 35 % and generally covers the expenses on board.

 Crew gratuities are never included in the charter rate and are a common use on board of a skippered or crewed charter yacht.
 Usually a 5 – 15 % of the charter rate, depending on your personal satisfaction, is appropriate.

 After the booking we have a lot of time to organise your cruise at its best.